-- during committee hearings, especially during the consideration of estimates; (see Senate Brief No. 5—Consideration of estimates by the Senate committees); and
+- during committee hearings, especially during the consideration of estimates; (see Senate Brief No. 5—Consideration of Estimates by the Senate’s Legislation Committees); and

-This Brief Guide deals with questions asked during question time and questions placed on notice.
+This guide deals with questions asked during question time and questions placed on notice.

 Questions may be addressed to a minister relating to public affairs or matters of administration for which the minister is responsible, or in respect of which the minister represents another minister.
-Each minister in the House of Representatives is represented by a minister in the senate.
+Each minister in the House of Representatives is represented by a minister in the Senate.
 A list of ministers and the portfolios they represent is published in the Notice Paper.
-Questions may not be addressed to parliamentary secretaries.
+Questions may not be addressed to assistant ministers.

 Questions may also be addressed to the President in relation to matters for which he or she has responsibility.

 Most questions, however, are put to ministers.

 Provisions relating to questions are contained in standing order 72 to 74.
 Also see chapter 19 of Odgers’ Australian Senate Practice, Relations with the Executive Government.

 2. Rules for questions

 The rules for questions are contained in standing order 73.

 These rules are interpreted by the chair so as not to restrict unduly the ability of senators to ask questions on a wide variety of subjects.
 For instance, although questions may not ask for a statement of government policy, it is in order for a question to seek an explanation of government policy or the clarification of a statement made by a minister.
 A question inviting a minister to comment on opposition policies is strictly out of order, although questions seeking the minister’s knowledge of how other policy proposals would affect matters within that minister’s responsibility have been ruled in order.